Brothers killed on way to meet family in riot-hit Gokalpuri, bodies fished out of drain

 The next day, their family rushed to GTB hospital and identified the bodies that had been pulled out of a drain According to Akram, a family friend, "Around 8.45 pm Shairuddin received a call from Aamir that he is coming to Gokalpuri from Ghaziabad to meet him.
 Shairuddin warned him against coming to the riot-hit area."
 Aamir worked as a driver in Ghaziabad and Hashim, a school dropout, assisted him.

-"Despite being warned, Aamir insisted on vising home, saying he knows the area well and will manage to reach home safely," Akram told PTI That was the last the family heard from the two brothers.
-At 10 pm, when the two bothers did not reach home, the family made calls to Aamir's mobile number, but it was not reachable.
+"Despite being warned, Aamir insisted on visiting home, saying he knows the area well and will manage to reach home safely," Akram told PTI That was the last time the family heard from the two brothers.
+At 10 pm, when the two bothers did not reach home, the family made calls to Aamir's mobile phone number, but it was not reachable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)